 Or, install a Facebook pixel to target those who’ve visited your website (more on this later).

 With custom audiences, you can

 - Increase repeat purchases

 - Re-engage your existing customers who haven’t returned to your site for a while.

 - Promote seasonal offers to a specific segment of your user base who have previously interacted with your seasonal offers.

 - Let your existing customers know about a recent product launch by showing off your new product.

 If you’ve grown an enthusiastic fan base on Facebook, you can serve ads specifically to anyone who’s interacted with your Facebook page.

 Keep in mind that serving your ads to your fans is only recommended if you’ve grown a loyal fan base.
 Or else, you’ll waste your advertising budget.

-For instance, you can exclude people who have already liked your page or people who have made a recent purchase on your site.
+For instance, you can exclude people who have already interacted with your page or people who have made a recent purchase on your site.